coleslaw-org/coleslaw/docs/hacking.md

    i.e. Specifying the `:repo` in .coleslawrc as the bare repo.
    The README should clarify this point and the need for posts to be ".post" files.
+4. Dear Lord it was miserable even debugging a transposed character error in one of the templates. "${foo}" instead of "{$foo}".
+But fuck supporting multiple templating backends I have enough problems.

 ### Scripting Conveniences/Basic Install